Terms and Conditions

 The Platform is an internet-based payment service that offers the Customer:

-- That the Customer, in connection with e.g., export business, can offer importers to pay invoices in their local currency to an account set up for November First in the local financial institution in a selected country.
+• That the Customer, in connection with e.g., export business, can offer importers to pay invoices in their local currency to an account set up for November First in the local financial institution in selected countries.
 November First then exchanges the amounts paid into the Customer's local currency and transfers the amount to the bank account designated by the Customer (Payment Collection).

 November First can continuously modify and adapt the functionality of the Platform.
 Certain services will be subject to subscription payments, see the current price list available on www.novemberfirst.com.
-Further descriptions of the Platform can also be found here.
+Further descriptions of the Platform can also be found here as well as knowledge articles.

 The services can only be provided through the Platform.